awslabs/scale-out-computing-on-aws/README.md

 # Scale-Out Computing on AWS - CAE Made Easy :palm_tree:

-Scale-Out Computing on AWS (SOCA) is a complete environment designed to help you run and operate a Computer Aided Simulations (CAE) environment on AWS and run CAE simulations at scale.
+Scale-Out Computing on AWS (SOCA) is a complete environment designed to help you run your engineering workloads on AWS and run your simulations at scale.
 Key Features:

 - Web Interface